woods college of advancing studies

 Students are urged to utilize the Agora system to update any changes in home address, business address or telephone numbers during the semester.
 Grades and other important communications may be delayed for failing to make the necessary changes.

-Every student should obtain an ID card from the Office of Student Services, Lyons 101.
+Every student must obtain an ID card from the Office of Student Services, Lyons 101.
 These cards are required to use the libraries and for student identification at athletic facilities and events.
 Students should keep this card available at all times.
+All current students must use their BC Eagle ID number on all University forms including Registration, Drop/Add/Withdraw, Course Approval, etc. The Eagle ID number is the first 8 digits on your BC photo ID card.

-There are two, well-lighted parking garages on the lower campus.
-All students must obtain a parking permit through the Office of Student Services, Lyons 101 prior to the start of classes.
-The fee for the school year will be $125 for those requiring an evening sticker; $735 per year for students enrolled in residential classes.
+Some street parking is available on Beacon Street and Commonwealth Avenue.
+To park on campus, students must obtain a parking permit through the Office of Student Services, Lyons 101 prior to the start of classes or pay per visit to park in one of the parking garages.
 Parking on the middle campus is restricted to faculty and authorized students.
+Visit the Department of Parking and Transportation for more information.

 AROUND THE CAMPUS